net-lisias-kspu/ContractConfigurator/Behaviours.md

             }

             // If you wish to specify a landed vessel, you must also
-            // supply ALL of the following values from the persistant.sfs
+            // supply the following values from the persistant.sfs
-            // file, AS WELL AS including the ORBIT node above.
-In a
-            // future release, I may try to look at ways to do it using
-            // only lat-lon, but it's much more complicated, so it's not
-            // a high priority...
+            // file.
             lat = -0.096992729723051
 			lon = 285.425467968966

+            // Only applies to landed vessels, use to override the altitude.
-			alt = 67.6843734193826
+            // If not supplied, defaults to the terrain altitude. alt = 67.6843734193826

             // A CREW node indicates one or more crew members to add to the